-What on earth do we mean by “Affordable Safaris”?
+What on earth do we mean by “Affordable African Safaris”?
 Elsewhere we’ve talked about how a safari is often more than you want to spend.
-Faced with this reality, sometimes you may decide to increase your budget for the safari, especially if it’s a special trip.
-But at other times that’s simply not possible.
+And that's true.
+So on this page, we focus on lodges and areas which are on the affordable side of this spectrum.

-So here are some of our more affordable African safaris and less expensive game lodges and camps…
+Below are some of our more affordable African safaris and less expensive game lodges and camps.

 As long as you have the correct expectations, these affordable lodges can be every bit as good as their pricier cousins.

 Note: Below we highlight affordable game lodges for their area.

 Back to Wildlife Safaris

 We will certainly use Cedarberg again"All the arrangements worked perfectly – no hiccups at all.
 We will certainly use Cedarberg again and will recommend the company to others.
 We were particularly impressed by the fact that the ground agents met us from every flight and saw us on to the next flight so if anything had gone awry there was someone on hand to help us sort it out.
 As one gets older that is enormously comforting. " Ms Sandra Clark, UK